 The loss of a loved one through wrongful death should not go unpunished

-If a person’s actions are the cause of another person’s death then the victim is said to have died a wrongful death.
+If a person’s actions or negligence are the cause of another person’s death then the victim is said to have died a wrongful death.
 It is possible for each person in a family to file a different wrongful death claim, but it is usually handled by the family as a whole.

 When you pursue a wrongful death claim, you can seek compensation for: